jacobkap/crimebythenumbers/docs/graphing-2.md

 ### Histogram

 The histogram is a very common type of graph for a single numeric variable.
-Histograms group a numeric variable into categories and then plot then, with the heights of each bar indicating how common the group is.
+Histograms group a numeric variable into categories and then plot them, with the heights of each bar indicating how common the group is.
 We can make a histogram by adding `geom_histogram()` to the `ggplot()`.

 ```r